 - Evaluation/discussion.
 (Does the model suit its purpose?)

 - Reference list.

 - Description of how the work is distributed within the group and the supervisor's role.

-- Oral presentations will be held on two separate occasions during the last week of the course (Tuesday February 28 and Thursday March 2), in the Automatic Control seminar room on the second floor near the south stairs of the M-building.
+- Oral presentations will be held on two separate occasions during the last week of the course, in the Automatic Control seminar room on the second floor near the south stairs of the M-building.
 Each group must make a presentation in which all group members are active and all members should be able to answer questions about all aspects of the project.
 There will an examination board consisting of the supervisors.
 For each presentation allocated 25 minutes, including 5 minutes reserved for opponent questions.

 - Oral opposition is also shared by all group members.
 Each group opposes the subsequent group, except for the last group, which gives opposition to the first one.

 - Written opposition report (approximately one page) submitted by email to course responsible before the presentations.